alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 </div>

 The [Government Digital Strategy](/digital/) was published in November 2012.
 It included a list of 14 actions for redesigning government digital services to make them so straightforward and convenient that all those who can use them prefer to do so.
-[Each government department [apart from DCLG] has its own digital strategy](/digital/#departmental-strategies), setting out what it will do to respond to those actions.
+[Each government department apart from DCLG has its own digital strategy](/digital/#departmental-strategies), setting out what it will do to respond to those actions.

 Every 3 months, we publish a short summary of what’s been done.
 This is the second of those reports; the [first](/digital/quarterly-reports/april-13/) was published in April 2013.